-The concept of a 4-day workweek might shift from a utopian dream to reality in the near future as Congressman Mark Takano proposes a new bill.
-This new legislation would trim 40-hour workweeks to 32 hours and compensate workers for any overtime.
-With the concept gaining momentum around the globe, Takano believes it’s high time to relook the outdated Fair Labor Standards Act—which hasn’t been updated since 1940.
-While this may not shorten workweeks, it may improve pay, employee wellbeing and get more people into the job market.
+The concept of a 4-day workweek might shift from a utopian dream to reality in the near future as Congressman Mark Takano reintroduces his 32-hour workweek bill.
+This new legislation would trim 40-hour workweeks to 32 hours and compensate workers for overtime.
+With the concept gaining momentum around the globe, Takano believes it’s high time to revaluate the outdated Fair Labor Standards Act—which hasn’t been updated since 1940.
+While this may not shorten workweeks, it may improve pay, and employee well-being while getting more people into the job market.

 Takano’s bill has already been endorsed by the American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), the Economic Policy Institute (EPI), Service Employees International Union (SEIU), the National Employment Law Project (NELP), and the United Food and Commercial Workers Union (UFCW).

 Pilot programs of the 4-Day Work Week have already been rolled out in the United States, the United Kingdom, Ireland, Australia, and New Zealand.
 This 6-month trial works as a coalition with companies and governments, where 8 hours of work are removed without any reduction in pay.
 During this trial period, organizations will have unparalleled access to the expertise, tools and resources to carry out the test.
-There’s training, mentoring, networking and researching involved in the process, all of which gets used to further improve practices.
+There’ll be training, mentoring, networking and researching involved in the process, all of which will be used to further improve practices.